Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/specification.md

 The Entry Entity has the following properties:

 - **hash** - is an IPFS [CID](https://docs.ipfs.io/concepts/content-addressing/) assigned to the Entry by OrbitDB.
 It starts with the letter `z`.
 - **key** - Entries are stored as key-value pairs.
 The key is the transaction ID (TXID) of the transaction burning PSF tokens and providing the proof-of-burn.
-This TXID provided a universally unique key for the key-value pair.
+This TXID provides a universally unique key for the key-value pair.
 - **isValid** - A judgment by the local node on the validity of the proof-of-burn.
 - **value** - The value part of the key-value pair.
 This value is an object that contains the following properties:
   - **message** - a clear-text message used to generate a cryptographic signature.